 As motivated above, the per-row sparsity distribution is acceptable in practical ML applications.
 However, if needed, we can further reduce the public knowledge and only reveal an upper bound on the per-row sparsity.

-To only assume this upper bound as public knowledge, the input sparse matrix must be padded to this maximum per-row sparstity.
-To pad a row, the data owner represents some of the zero elements as non-zeros anyway (i.e., creating dummy non-zeros), such that all rows have the pre-specified number of non-zeros.
-Computing the maximum per-row sparsity over all rows in MPC requires $O(n\log n)$ communications (in $O(\log n)$ rounds) for a matrix of $n$ rows.
+To only assume this upper bound as public knowledge, the input sparse matrix must be padded to this maximum per-row sparsity.
+To pad a row, the data owner represents some of the zero elements as non-zeros anyway (i.e., dummy non-zeros), such that all rows have the pre-specified number of non-zeros.
+Computing the maximum per-row sparsity over all rows via MPC requires $O(n\log n)$ communications (in $O(\log n)$ rounds) for a matrix of $n$ rows.